Velarde, New Mexico

 Velarde is a census-designated place (CDP) in Rio Arriba County, New Mexico, United States.
 The population was 502 at the time of the 2010 census.
 Velarde is located on New Mexico State Road 68, in the Rio Grande Rift, at the point where the road enters the Rio Grande Gorge.

+History

 In 1750, Juan Matias Velarde settled Velarde, (2012 New Mexico Blue Book) at the time named La Joya after his Spanish-born ancestor, Juan Antonio Pérez Velarde, who settled near El Paso del Río del Norte (present Ciudad Juárez, Mexico) in 1725.
 His move to this Rio Grande settlement encouraged other members of his family to move north into colonial New Mexico in the mid-18th century.

 In 1750 Juan Matias Velarde, who established the town as "La Joya", the name most likely originating from a 1712 Spanish land grant given to Sebastian Martin in the post-Pueblo Revolt resettlement of the region.
 This was likely a misspelling of "La Joya," which translates from Spanish as "The Jewel".
 The Tewa name for the location was Phahu'bu'u, or Tsigubu'u, which meant "basin of the chico bush or rabbit thorn".